alex88/alexfu.it/source/posts/2013-10-08-clearing-apc-php-fpm-command-line.md

 - php-fpm
 ---

-Using Symfony's <a href="http://symfony.com/doc/current/book/performance.html#caching-the-autoloader-with-apc" target="_blank">APC autoloader</a> you can improve performance by caching the location of each class.
+Using Symfony's [APC autoloader](http://symfony.com/doc/current/book/performance.html#caching-the-autoloader-with-apc){:target='_blank'} you can improve performance by caching the location of each class.
 During a deploy, however, you may need to clear APC cache to be sure that if you move a class, things still works.

 READMORE